Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 <p align="justify"> The last step of this analysis is to compute ancestral states considering the phylogeny.
 Using bayesian data generated in part 2.2, we estimated each category's ancestral state with the help of the asr.marginal function.
 Computing A.S.E for each node of the phylogeny results in a probability table.
 Since the table is large, we decided to plot it directly over the phylogeny.
 Several ways to represent probability for each node in a phylogeny are available, we chose pie charts, as they are readable. </p>

-## 3 Sensitivity analysis
+## 3 Sensitivity analyses

 <p align="justify"> SSE models are sensitive to several mathematical biases (such as rejection of the null hypothesis).
-We carried out two additional analysis, to minimize such biases. </p>
+We carried out two additional analyses, to minimize such biases. </p>

 #### 3.1 Revisiting MuSSE analysis